PkTheCoda/PkTheCoda/README.md

 One of the apps that I'm most proud of is **Talem**, an app that helps high schoolers find extracurriculars, internships, college programs, and more.
 You can [find it here](https://talem.org).
 Want to see everything I've built?
 You can [take a look at my portfolio](https://pranavkonjeti.com).

-**P.S:** Many of my repositories, including private startups/projects that have not yet been released or clients I've worked with whom I've signed NDAs, are private and won't show up.
+**P.S:** Many of my repositories, including private startups/projects (projects I've made for clients) are not public.
+If you're interested in seeing some more of my work, please send me a message!

 <h3>Here's my current tech stack at the moment!</h3>
 <img src="https://cdn.jsdelivr.net/gh/devicons/devicon@latest/icons/nextjs/nextjs-original-wordmark.svg" height="100"/>